zakird/tlsfingerprints/README.md

 contains a subset of the Python code we used for processing data for the paper.

 Note: these fingerprints were collected in early 2016.
-Browsers, antivirus products, and middleboxes ahave likely changed cryptographic configuration since this time.
+Browsers, antivirus products, and middleboxes have likely changed cryptographic configuration since this time.
 While this may be immediately apparent for versioned browsers like Firefox and Chrome, these could manifest as false positives in IE and Safari.